 A DOT background check is a special records search that is designed for motor carrier safety.
 These screenings are required for new drivers of commercial vehicles.
 A commercial vehicle is defined by the DOT as anything with a weight over 10,001 lbs, like a semi-truck that can haul a large amount of freight.
 A DOT screening looks at the background of an applicant and returns information about them, including their driving record.
 Traditional pre-employment screenings don’t include driving history, which is what makes the checks required by the DOT unique.

 A background screening completed for commercial transportation industries includes information like a candidate’s drug history, driving record, and criminal history information (like those found on criminal background checks).
 Results on the criminal history check will vary based on the state in which the DOT search is being completed.
-In addition to what goes on a criminal record in your state, these record checks will also provide previous employment history and address verification, much like any other background checks and pre-employment check.
+In addition to what can be seen on a rap sheet in your state, these record checks will also provide previous employment history and address verification, much like any other background checks and pre-employment checks.

 There are three specific guidelines set out by the Federal Motor Carrier Safety Administration (FMCSA) that detail when a records check for the DOT needs to be completed.
 These guidelines relate to the size of the vehicle, the type of cargo, and the number of people that will be driven.
 The specific reasons include: